uos/minot/docs/docs/index.md

 Click the image to explore it in more detail.
 !!! note

-    This example showcases just a selection of Minot's features, but it demonstrates a pipeline I've found particularly helpful and believe will benefit others.
+    This example just showcases just a selection of Minot's features, but it demonstrates a pipeline I've found particularly helpful and, I believe, will benefit others.
 ///

 You are looking at a bugged Lidar Inertial Odometry (LIO) ROS2 node.
 For IMU initialisation, only the necessary frames are played from a Bagfile to the node.